meflyup/xnat-vagrant/configs/xnat/README.md

 ### Notes

-- This VM is intended development and trial purposes, and is not designed for use in a production environment.
+- This VM is intended for development and trial purposes, and is not designed for use in a production environment.
 - The default site will be at `http://10.1.1.170`.
 - The default login is username: `admin`, password: `admin`